-Attempts to launch EFI Shell application (Shell x64.efi) from one of the available filesystem device.
+Attempts to Launch EFI Shell application (Shellx64.efi) from one of the available filesystem devices.

 Updating the BIOS

 To update the BIOS, you will need the new BIOS file and a flash utility, AFUDOS.
 EXE.
 Please contact technical support or your sales representative for the files.